Which of the following would best demonstrate that a given popula... | Channels for Pearson+

 1

-Step 1: Understand the concept of evolution in a population.
-Evolution is defined as a change in the genetic composition of a population over time, specifically a measurable change in allele frequencies across generations.
+Step 1: Understand the concept of evolution in biology.
+Evolution is defined as a change in the genetic composition of a population over time, often measured by changes in allele frequencies within the population.

-Step 2: Analyze the options provided.
-The key to identifying evolution is to focus on genetic changes, not temporary or environmental factors.
+Step 2: Analyze the options provided in the problem.
+Look for evidence of genetic change, as this is the hallmark of evolution.
+Population size changes, environmental changes without genetic shifts, or temporary migrations do not necessarily indicate evolution.

-Step 3: Evaluate the first option, 'A temporary migration of individuals into the population.'
-Migration may introduce new alleles temporarily, but it does not necessarily indicate a measurable change in allele frequencies over generations.
+Step 3: Focus on the option mentioning 'a measurable change in allele frequencies within the population over several generations.'
+This aligns with the definition of evolution, as allele frequency changes are a direct indicator of genetic shifts in the population.

-Step 4: Evaluate the second option, 'A measurable change in allele frequencies within the population over several generations.'
-This directly aligns with the definition of evolution, as it demonstrates genetic change over time.
+Step 4: Consider why the other options do not demonstrate evolution.
+For example, an increase in population size due to abundant food resources is an ecological change, not a genetic one.
+Similarly, a change in the physical environment without genetic change does not meet the criteria for evolution.
+Temporary migration affects population composition but does not necessarily alter allele frequencies over generations.

-Step 5: Evaluate the remaining options.
-'An increase in population size due to abundant food resources' and 'A change in the weather patterns affecting the population's habitat' are environmental or demographic changes, not genetic changes.
-These do not demonstrate evolution in the population.
+Step 5: Conclude that the best demonstration of evolution in this context is the measurable change in allele frequencies within the population over several generations, as it directly reflects genetic changes over time.

 Watch next